 The short answer

-Use Sunsama for calendar-plus-task daily planning, Things 3 for Apple-first Today planning, Todoist for speed, and Notion when planning sits inside a workspace.
+Use Sunsama for calendar-plus-task daily planning, Things 3 for Apple-first Today planning, and Todoist for speed.

 Top picks